openstack-charmers/openstack-on-lxd/README.md

 ## Enable securty.privleged

-This is currently required to support OVS in containers.
+This is currently required to support libvirt in containers.

 ## Add /dev/kvm